 What is the Medical Reserve Corps?

 The Medical Reserve Corps (MRC) is a nationwide network of community-based groups of volunteers who are interested in strengthening public health.
 MRC units supplement a community’s existing emergency medical response capabilities and public health infrastructure.
-As of May 2015, there are 996 MRC units in the United States and its territories with over 206,000 volunteers.
+As of 2021, there are 767 MRC units in the United States and its territories with over 190,000 volunteers.
 MRC units are locally based teams of medial and non-medical volunteers who can assist their community during large scale emergencies, such as an influenza pandemic, a chemical spill, or an act of terrorism.
-Volunteers can also work together to improve the overall health and well being of their neighvorhoods and communities throgh education and prevention.
+Volunteers can also work together to improve the overall health and well being of their neighborhoods and communities through education and prevention.

 The MRC program was launched in July 2002 following President Bush’s State of the Union Address in which he called for all Americans to offer volunteer service in their communities and to serve a cause greater than themselves.
 This was in response to the September 11, 2001 terrorist attacks on our country.
 The MRC is overseen by the U.S. Surgeon General and administered by the U.S. Department of Health and Human Services through the Division of Civilian Volunteer Medical Reserve Corps office (DVC/MRC).